htc502/reveal-in-osx-finder/README.md

 **Acknowledgement:**

-;;
-;; Give special thanks to the work of Kazuki YOSHIDA (URL: https://github.com/kaz-yos/reveal-in-osx-finder), ;; as this comes by standing on shoulder of that work.
+Give special thanks to the work of Kazuki YOSHIDA (URL: https://github.com/kaz-yos/reveal-in-osx-finder), as this comes by standing on the shoulder of that awesome work.